apache/incubator-streampark-website/blog/8-streampark-usercase-ziru.md

 ### **02 Automatic Ingress Generation for Job Submission**

 Due to the company's network security policy, only port 80 is opened on the Kubernetes host machines by the operation team, making it impossible to directly access the job WebUI on Kubernetes via "domain + random port."
 To solve this problem, we needed to use Ingress to add a proxy layer to the access path, achieving the effect of access routing.
-In StreamPark version 2.0, we contributed the functionality related to Ingress [3].
+In Apache StreamPark version 2.0, we contributed the functionality related to Ingress [3].
 We adopted a strategy pattern implementation, initially obtaining Kubernetes metadata information to identify its version and accordingly constructing respective objects, ensuring smooth use of the Ingress function across various Kubernetes environments.

 The specific configuration steps are as follows: